 Are you passionate about learning in the workplace?
 Do you see the benefits of personal development for both individuals and businesses?
 And would you like to know more about how knowledge creation can keep companies competitive?
 The Management of Learning might be the perfect program for you.
 It combines elements from economics, business, human resource management, and learning sciences.
 You'll have the competencies you need to work in human resources, more specifically Human Resource Development.
 Upon graduation, you'll have all the knowledge and skills for a career as a Learning and Development professional.

-- weekly: 8 hrs classes, 12 hrs group work, 20 hrs individual study
+- Weekly: 8 hours of classes, 12 hours of group work, 20 hours of individual study.

 - Management of Learning has been a 'Top Rated Program' for seven consecutive years

 - Management of Learning is 1st in its category in the national Keuzegids ranking

 Keuzegids Masters 2018

 - UM is the fifth best young university in the world

 In a competitive business environment, companies need to innovate in order to stay ahead.
 This means that knowledge is becoming a key business asset.
 It is also becoming increasingly difficult for organizations to find and retain qualified employees.
 As a result, the effective use and development of human capital is a strategic decision that companies can no longer ignore.
 The master’s program Learning and Development in Organisations introduce you to the key concepts of learning and development in the workplace.

 Management of Learning will challenge you on a theoretical and practical level.
 Drawing on a range of disciplines, this program will give you an understanding of how knowledge and skills can be effectively used and developed on an individual, group and organizational level.
 You will consider learning from a self-development as well as a business point of view, by analyzing labor markets and the wider economy, skills shortages and organizational change.

 After you’ve completed the program, you'll be able to:

 - understand changing labor markets and their effects on organizations.